DarshanAnandu/DarshanAnandu/README.md

 # Welcome to Darshan's GitHub 👋

 Hello!
-I'm [Darshan], a [Aspiring Full Stack Engineer] based in [Trichy, Tamil Nadu, India].
+I'm Darshan, a Aspiring Full Stack Engineer based in Trichy, Tamil Nadu, India.
 Here you'll find a glimpse of my coding journey and projects.

 ## 🚀 About Me